1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I have lost 3 inches off my waist and 10 pounds overall.
 I have also taken progress photos in which I am willing to share.

-I have lost 30 pounds since November of last year, but this Health Trails really spurred my weight loss on when it was starting to lag back in January!
+I have lost 30 pounds since November of last year, but the Health Trails really spurred my weight loss on when it was starting to lag back in January!

 I have lost nearly 50 pounds walking every day!